JeodC/PortMaster-UnleashedRecomp/unleashedrecomp/BUILDING.md

 cd UnleashedRecomp
 ```

-At this point, gather the above files and place thenm in `./UnleashedRecompLib/private/`.
+At this point, gather the above files and place them in `./UnleashedRecompLib/private/`.
 Next you must build `libdxcompiler.so` or it will be missing during the Recomp build.

 Build it and copy the final result to `/UnleashedRecomp/tools/XenosRecomp/thirdparty/dxc-bin/lib/arm64/libdxcompiler.so`.